Steam turbine locomotive: United Kingdom

 The Reid-Ramsey turbine, built by the North British Locomotive Company in 1910, had a 2-B+B-2 (4-4-0+0-4-4) wheel arrangement.
 Steam was generated in a standard locomotive boiler, with superheater, and passed to a turbine generator.
 Exhaust steam was condensed and recirculated by small auxiliary turbine pumps.
 The armatures of the motors were mounted directly on the four driving axles.
-It was later rebuilt as a direct-drive turbine locomotive as seen above.
+It was later rebuilt as a direct-drive turbine locomotive as noted above.

 The Armstrong Whitworth turbine, built in 1922 (image right), had a 1-C+C-1 (2-6-6-2) wheel arrangement.
 It was fitted with a rotary evaporative condenser, in which the steam was condensed by passing it through a rotating set of tubes.
 The tubes were dampened and cooled by the evaporation of water.
 The loss of water from evaporation was far less than what it would have been with no condenser at all.
 The airflow in the condenser had to take a convoluted path, reducing the condenser's efficiency.
 The locomotive was overweight and a poor performer.
 It was returned in 1923 and scrapped.